spatialmedia/slack-client/README.md

 ```

 ## Where to get help
 Need help?
-Just [send me an email](mailto:me@stephencoakley.com) with your questions.
-Be sure to add "Slack client" to the message subject line so I know how I can help you out.
+Checkout the [issues page](https://github.com/spatialmedia/slack-client/issues) for the repo.

 ## License
 This library is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.